kalininalab/alphafold_non_docker/README.md

 ```

 - The results folder `dummy_test` can be found in this git repo along with the query (`example/query.fasta`) used
-- For further information refer [here](https://github.com/deepmind/alphafold).
 - The arguments to the script follows the original naming of the alphafold parameters, except for `fasta_paths`.
 This script can do only one fasta query at a time.
-So use a tmux session or so to do multiple runs.
+So use a terminal multiplexer (example: tmux/screen) to do multiple runs.
+- For further information refer [here](https://github.com/deepmind/alphafold).
 - Happy folding!

 ### Disclaimer